hazelcast/hazelcast/docs/design/networking/01-fix-hostname-usage-related-issues.md

 - Verify the performance doesn't significantly drop in different environments (On premise, Kubernetes, GKE, AWS deployments etc.)
 - Verify cluster is correctly being formed, Persistence and WAN is working when `setPublicAdress` is applied

+It would definitely be better to test these scenarios also with hazelcast test containers as well.

 #### Stress test
 In the case where Hazelcast persistence is enabled, a new member can be started to replace a crashed member.
 And, it can use the same UUID as